John McGovern (footballer, born 1949): Nottingham Forest

 Forest started season 1978–79 by beating Ipswich Town 5–0 for an FA Charity Shield record win.
 In the 1978–79 European Cup they were drawn to play the trophy winners of the two previous seasons, Liverpool.
 Home goals by Birtles and Colin Barrett put Forest through 2–0 on aggregate.
-McGovern opened the scoring in the second round 2–1 victory at AEK Athens.
+McGovern opened the scoring in the second round 2–1 victory against AEK Athens.
 On 9 December 1978 Liverpool ended Forest's 42 match unbeaten league run dating back to the November the year before.
 The unbeaten run was the equivalent of a whole season surpassing the previous record of 35 games held by Burnley in 1920/21.
 The record stood until surpassed by Arsenal in August 2004 a month before Clough's death.
 Arsenal played 49 league games without defeat.

 In February 1979 Taylor authorised the English game's first £1 million transfer signing Trevor Francis from Birmingham City.
 In the April European Cup semi final home first leg against 1.
 FC Köln Forest were two goals behind after 20 minutes.
 Forest scored three to edge ahead before Köln equalised to start the German second leg ahead on the away goals rule.
 Ian Bowyer's goal in Germany put Forest through.
 Günter Netzer asked afterwards, "Who is this McGovern?
 I have never heard of him, yet he ran the game."
 Forest beat Malmö 1–0 in Munich's Olympiastadion in the 1979 European Cup Final.
 Francis on his European debut scored with a back post header from Robertson's cross.
 When later interviewed for "My Forest Story" McGovern said when he lifted the European Cup the first time he was thinking of his father.

 Forest beat Southampton in the final 3–2 to retain the League Cup.
 Birtles scored twice as did Woodcock once.
 Forest finished second in the 1978–79 Football League eight points behind Liverpool.